rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-2.md

 ```

 #### 2.4.2 Create a migration script
-Run `pnpm run db:generate` to create the migration script.
+Run `pnpm db:generate` to create the migration script.
 This will create a new directory called `drizzle` with a sequentially numbered migration script (SQL) that will create the tables in your database.

 > [!WARNING]
 > Do not modify the migration script.
 It is generated automatically and should not be edited by hand.
 Especially do not add or remove files from the `drizzle` directory.
 See the docs for more information on how to manage migrations.